Every baby, toddler and preschooler is taught the life saving maneuver of rolling to their back and floating unassisted until help can arrive.

 IF MY CHILD TAKES LESSONS AS AN INFANT, WILL HE REMEMBER HOW TO SWIM LATER?

 Swimming is a motor skill.
 Like any motor skill it takes consistent practice to get better at it.
-All babies, toddlers and preschoolers are recommended to be in weekly lessons until they have mastered swimming 3-4 strokes at least 40 feet.
+All babies, toddlers and preschoolers are recommended to be in weekly lessons until they have mastered swimming 3-4 strokes at least 25 yards.
 This is generally 4-5 years of consistent lessons.
 If your child learns how to turn over and float as an infant, but you don’t stay with lessons, or take long breaks (more than 2 months) your child will have to go through a re learning process when they return.
 In addition, if you choose to break from lessons and your child does not practice, your child may not be able to perform their self rescue turn and float as they did while in lessons.
 We cannot emphasize enough how important it is that children remain in weekly lessons until they are STRONG swimmers.
 Children’s bodies grow very quickly and their point of balance changes with growth.
 They must be continually in the water and practicing to accommodate for these shifts in growth.
 NEVER assume your child will be able to save himself because he has taken a few months of classes.
 It takes much time, effort and consistency to ensure your child is a strong and safe swimmer.

 HOW LONG DOES IT TAKE FOR MY CHILD TO LEARN TO DO THIS?